Physiotherapy in Vineland for Upper Back and Neck

 Patients are given a general anesthesia to put them to sleep during most spine surgeries.
 As you sleep, your breathing may be assisted with a ventilator.
 A ventilator is a device that controls and monitors the flow of air to the lungs.

 The muscles and soft tissues are put back in place, and the skin is stitched together.
+Patients are usually placed in a neck brace after surgery to keep the neck positioned comfortably.

 What might go wrong?